 From time to time players will need to bring gloves, bats, and batting helmets, but these are not needed unless Coaches Fay, Loria, or Cruz tell the players to bring them.

 Please be on time for each class.
 Late arrivals are disruptive to the class and counterproductive for the student-athlete who is late.

-Should you ever need to miss or be late for a class, please notify the head coach as soon as you know.
-This will help us avoid setting up stations that will go unused.
+Should you ever need to miss or be late for a class, please notify Coach Fay as soon as you know.
+This will help the coaches and trainers avoid setting up stations that will go unused.

 Please commit to regular attendance.
-Missing classes will deny students information, knowledge, skills, or experiences that they will need in later classes.
-Regular attendance will produce the best results and greatest advancement for each student.
+Missing classes will deny players information, knowledge, skills, experiences, and adaptations that they will need as athletes.
+Regular attendance will produce the best results and greatest advancement.
 We do understand that students may need to miss classes from time to time, of course, for family vacations and other fall activities.

 If you will ever miss more than three straight weeks of training or withdraw from the program altogether, you must notify Coaches Philip Wilkins, Corey Goodie, and John Harris.

 Ready to register?